AguaClara/Textbook/Rapid_Mix/RM_Examples.rst

 Example: pH Adjustment
 ======================

 Find the required dose of several bases to raise the pH at the Manzaragua Water Treatment Plant.
-The Mazaragua AguaClara plant consists of two 1 L/s plants operating in parallel.
+The Manzaragua AguaClara plant consists of two 1 L/s plants operating in parallel.
 The plant is located in the municipality of Guinope, the department of El Paraiso, Honduras.

 .. _figure_Manzaragua_WTP: